DarrellVS/JS-RayCasting/README.md

 # JS-RayCasting
-Implementing Ray Casting using JavaScript and the P5JS library.
+Implementing Ray Casting using JavaScript.
+Rendered using the P5JS library.

 ## Todo:
 Migrate to pure JS using canvas